Mozilla-Ocho/wordpress-alternative-text-ai/README.md

 ## Security

-- API keys are encrypted using AES-256-CBC before storage
+- API keys are stored securely in WordPress database
-- Nonce verification for all AJAX requests
-- Capability checks for administrative actions
+- All API requests are made server-side
-- Input sanitization and validation
+- Input is sanitized and validated
+- AJAX requests are nonce-protected
+- Database queries are prepared statements

 ## Support